 until mid-August.
 Around that time, raspberries will be making an appearance.

-Hours: Open Wednesdays from 8 AM to noon and weekends from 8 AM to 4 PM.
+Hours: Open Wednesday 8 to noon and weekends 8 to 4.

 28600 Ridge Rd., Mount Airy; call 301-831-7427 or e-mail firstname.lastname@example.org

-Picking updates: Blackberries and raspberries grow alongside overbearing strawberries, leaving you
+Picking updates: Raspberries and thornless blackberries grow alongside tidy heaps of strawberries,

-Just for fun: In addition to berries, you can cut your own herbs, including basil, thyme, rosemary,
+Just for fun: In addition to berries, you can cut your own herbs and pick your own kale.
+Head over

-Hours: Open Tuesday through Saturday from 10 AM to 6 PM and Sundays from 10 AM to 5 PM.
+Hours: Open Tuesday through Saturday 10 to 6 and Sunday 10 to 5.
+Closed Monday.

 2415 Woodbine Rd., Woodbine; 301-854-6110

-Hours: Open Tuesdays from 9 AM to 8 PM, Wednesday through Friday from 9 AM to 6 PM, and Saturdays
+Hours: Open Tuesday 9 to 8, Wednesday through Friday 9 to 6, and weekends 9 to 5.

 22200 David Mill Rd., Germantown; 301-972-3299

-Just for fun: It’d almost be a wasted trip if you didn’t stop by the bakery to pick up one of the
+Just for fun: No trip is complete without a stop at the bakery to pick up one of the fresh pies,

-fresh pies, such as peach crumble, strawberry-mango, or the most appropriate one for
+such as peach crumble, strawberry-mango, or the most appropriate one for this list,

 3064 Hartland La., Markham; 540-364-2316